After initial backups for a hypervisor that supports VM-centric operations, you can perform operations either for a VM group or for an individual VM.

 If all individual VM jobs fail, the VM Admin job status is Failed.

-For VM-Centric Clients with Blackout Window operation rules configured, VM jobs will be marked FAILED that are started within the time windows specified.
+For VM-Centric Clients with Blackout Window operation rules configured, VM jobs will be marked Skipped by User that are started within the time windows specified.

 A VM Admin job is used to coordinate the individual operations for each VM in the VM group, but the actual backup data is associated with each VM job rather than the VM Admin job.
 VM Admin (synthetic full) jobs do not appear in the Job Controller, and you cannot create alerts based on them.
 These jobs are created only to report job status, and they appear only in the job history and some reports.